praisanen/snow_ssp/README.md

   Parameterization of single-scattering properties of snow, The Cryosphere, 9, 1277-1301, doi:10.5194/tc-9-1277-2015.

-2) files_for_NorESM_or_CESM

-= Directory containing files that may be used for testing the impact of snow grain nonsphericity in the NorESM and CESM earth system models (or any model using the SNICAR scheme for snow on land (a part of the CLM land-surface model) and the CICE4 sea ice model)
+2) files_for_NorESM_or_CESM = A directory containing files that may be used for testing the impact of snow grain nonsphericity in the NorESM and CESM earth system models (or any model using the SNICAR scheme for snow on land (a part of the CLM land-surface model) and the CICE4 sea ice model)

 3) gpl.txt
 = Gnu General Public License, version 3